-6.5 City Development (£1,000,000 overspend)
+6.5 City Development (£1,683,000 overspend)

 The service is projecting an overspend on non-domestic rates, R & M and Health and Safety work relating to vacant commercial properties which is partly offset by a projected underspend on staff costs.
 The service is also anticipating lower income on properties that are currently vacant.
+Further, as part of the new waste contract, there will be a loss of rental income following the termination of leases with DERL.
 Monitoring of the expenditure being incurred on property repairs and maintenance is being undertaken by City Development and Corporate Finance staff, with actions being taken to reduce expenditure where appropriate.

-6.6 Neighbourhood Services (breakeven)
+6.6 Neighbourhood Services (£1,100,000 overspend)

 Within Waste Management, expenditure on third party payments is expected to be greater than budgeted following an unanticipated increase in the cost of disposing of cyclone and filter ash.
+This reflects the position to November 2017 as the Council will no longer be directly responsible for this under the new Waste Contract outlined above in 6.3.2.
 In addition, the level of chargeable income is not expected to achieve budget due to the current demand for various services.
 These adverse variances are projected to be offset elsewhere, mainly from savings in staff costs due to the current level of slippage and other additional income from demand led activities.
-Increased costs associated with the Waste to Energy Plant will be funded from income generated from the sale.
+Also within Waste Management, a cost pressure of £1,100,000 is projected in relation to the additional cost of the new waste disposal contract.

-- 6.7 Chief Executive (£18,000 underspend) The service is projecting underspends in staff costs. - 6.8 Corporate Services (£600,000 overspend) The above overspend relates mainly to supplies & services and lower than anticipated income.
+6.7 Chief Executive (£18,000 underspend)

+The service is projecting underspends in staff costs.

+6.8 Corporate Services (£600,000 overspend)

+The above overspend relates mainly to supplies & services and lower than anticipated income.
 Overspends in postages, photocopying and costs relating to the local elections.
 Lower than anticipated income being received on recharges to pension fund.
-Reduction in income for Police and Fire, Procurement, Print Unit and Scientific Services. - 6.9 DCS Construction (£100,000 underspend) The above underspend is a result of additional surplus generated - 6.10 Capital Financing Costs / IORB (£1,100,000 underspend) The above underspend reflects a projected saving due to lower than anticipated interest rates.
-This has been augmented by a further £200,000 arising from a recent debt rescheduling exercise. - 6.11 Miscellaneous Income (£1,550,000 over income) The increase in income mainly reflects return of funds relating to expenditure charged in earlier years and budget adjustments agreed with the HSCP. - 6.12 General Revenue Funding (£600,000 over income) This increase in income relates to additional Scottish Government Grant not originally reflected in the 2017/18 Revenue Budget.
+Reduction in income for Police and Fire, Procurement, Print Unit and Scientific Services.

+6.9 DCS Construction (£100,000 underspend)

+The above underspend is a result of additional surplus generated

+6.10 Capital Financing Costs / IORB (£1,100,000 underspend)

+The above underspend reflects a projected saving due to lower than anticipated interest rates.
+This has been augmented by a further £200,000 arising from a recent debt rescheduling exercise.

+6.11 Contingencies - General (£532,000 underspend)

+Pay awards are reflected in service outturns at present resulting in a projected underspend in contingencies.

+6.12 Miscellaneous Income (£4,533,000 over income)

+An increase in income of £1,550,000 is projected in relation to the return of funds relating to expenditure charged in earlier years and budget adjustments agreed with the Dundee HSCP.
+In addition, an increase in income of £1,783,000 arises from the use of the proceeds from the sale of the Council's investment in DERL, to offset the loss of lease rental income (see paragraph 6.5 above) and the additional cost of the new waste disposal contract (see paragraph 6.6 above).
+Further, residual sale proceeds of £1,200,000 have been assumed from the sale of the Council's investment in DERL, to offset service overspends generally.

+6.13 General Revenue Funding (£600,000 over income)

+This increase in income relates to additional Scottish Government Grant not originally reflected in the 2017/18 Revenue Budget.